australia outback

-Australian opal
+Australian Opal

 Magic beauty found in dusty places

-Opal is one of the most wonderful gemstones.
-Did you know that Australian opal makes up approximately 95 % of the world's precious opal?
+Did you know that Australia's opals make up approximately 95 % of the world's resources?
 Yes, Australia is a classical opal country.
+It is no surprise that in 1994 this precious stone declared to be Australia's national gemstone.

 Look at an opal stone from different angles - it changes it colours.
 The beauty of opals, the play of colours, has fascinated people for centuries.

 Do you have questions about Australian opal?
-Find the answers in the Outback Guide's opal section!

 • What is opal?
 How does it form?

-• The different types of opal.
+• What are the different types of these gemstones?

 • What are doublets and triplets?